Bedside Matters

 Frontline workers deal with difficult personal and emotional issues alongside administrative constraints that may impact time spent with patients.

 Bedside Matters is a safe forum to openly discuss thought-provoking topical events and the social and emotional issues that often arise in caring for patients and families.
-It has the goal of strengthening relationships between patients and caregivers and helping preserve the human connection in healthcare.
+The goals of the forum are to strengthen relationships between patients and caregivers and help preserve the human connection in health care.

 We begin with each session with a VUMC patient case.
-After review, a panel of diverse healthcare workers provides their unique perspectives.
+After review, a panel of interdisciplinary health care workers provides their unique perspectives.
 We then open the discussion to our audience to ask questions and share their experiences.

 We look forward to your participation!